gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

 - Create a Message Listener for your Simulated Device
 - Send a Message to your Simulated Device from the Cloud

-Remotely controlling your device from anywhere in the world is a major feature of using the Internet of Things services.
+Remotely controlling your device from anywhere in the world is a major feature of using IoT services.
+There are several reasons why you might want to remotely control your IoT device:

+- **Convenience**.
+Remotely controlling your IoT device can be more convenient than physically interacting with it.
+For example, you might use a smartphone app to remotely turn off your smart lights or adjust the temperature on your smart thermostat.
+- **Increased functionality**.
+Remote control can enable your IoT device to perform additional functions that it might not be able to perform otherwise.
+For example, a smart security camera might allow you to remotely pan, tilt, or zoom the camera, or a smart door lock might allow you to remotely grant or revoke access to your home.
+- **Enhanced security**.
+Remote control can help increase the security of your IoT device by allowing you to remotely monitor and manage it.
+For example, you might use a smartphone app to remotely check the status of your smart security system or to receive alerts if there is unusual activity.
+- **Increased accessibility**.
+Remote control can make your IoT device more accessible, especially if you are not physically present or are unable to physically interact with the device.

+Overall, remotely controlling your IoT device can provide a number of benefits, including increased convenience, functionality, security, and accessibility.

 In this tutorial you'll create a simulated device message listener, send a message to your device from the cloud, then verify the message appears in your listener.
 Following the diagram below:

 1. Create and run a simulated device listener in a command prompt.
 Your listener uses its Device Connection string from the IoT Hub to connect your application directly to your IoT hub.
 1. Send a message from the cloud to your simulated device.
 Your cloud application uses the IoT Hub Connection string and the device identifier to send the message.